ErikVerheul/OneBacklog/README.md

 Viewers can only read the information of the products assigned to them.

 <b>Non functional requirements:</b>
-100 simultaneous users, 1 update per second, updates by other users should be available within 1 second (either by page refresh or automatically)
+100 simultaneous users, updates by other users should be available within 1 second.

 <b>Implementation:</b>